Student Employment Program

-Federal work study programs provides part-time jobs for undergraduate and graduate students with financial need, allowing you to earn money to help pay education expenses and reduce the financial burden.
+Student employment programs provide part-time jobs for undergraduate and graduate students with financial need, allowing you to earn money to help pay education expenses and reduce the financial burden.

 Types of Financial Aid

-Grand View's work study program allows eligible undergraduate or graduate students to earn up to the amount shown on the financial aid award letter at a part-time on-campus job.
-Awards are based on calculated need as determined by information provided on the Free Application of Federal Student Aid (FAFSA).
-Need-based employment is funded by the federal work study program.
+Grand View's student employment program allows eligible undergraduate or graduate students to earn money for school or other expenses at a part-time on-campus job.
+Need-based employment is funded by the federal work study program, and awards are based on calculated need as determined by information provided on the Free Application of Federal Student Aid (FAFSA).

 Typical Hours & Pay

-Many students are eligible for on-campus employment as part of their financial aid package.
+Many students are eligible for student employment.
 Research indicates that working an average of 15 to 20 hours per week will not hinder academic performance and may in fact help promote success.
 For this reason, students employed in hourly paid positions will be limited to 20 hours per week during the academic year.

-Employment awards generally range between $350 and $1,500 per year.
-The typical work study position pays minimum wage.
+Employment awards generally range between $500 and $1,500 per year.
+The typical position pays minimum wage.
 Pay is dependent upon hours worked and does not show as an automatic credit on your bill.
-Work study payroll checks are issued by the Business Office on the 10th of the month, or the following Monday should the 10th fall on the weekend.
+Student employment payroll checks are issued by Viking Central on the 10th of the month, or the following Monday should the 10th fall on the weekend.

 Finding a Position

-The work study award is not a guarantee of employment.
-Work-study jobs are posted electronically on myView
+The student employment award is not a guarantee of employment.
+Student employment jobs are posted electronically on Handshake

 .
 There is competition for on-campus jobs.
 You should review the jobs postings often and act quickly.
 When you find a position of interest, contact the campus employer to arrange an interview.
 You may be required to complete a personal data form to detail past experiences, skills and hours available to work.
-The Career Center staff is available for counsel on appropriate dress and interviewing skills.
+The Student Employment Coordinator is available for counsel on appropriate dress and interviewing skills.

 Once You're Hired

-All first time student employees must complete the necessary paperwork (I-9 & W-4) in the Career Center.
+All first time student employees must complete the necessary paperwork (I-9, Federal W-4 & State of Iowa W-4) and turn them in to Viking Central.
 Students may NOT under any circumstances begin work without completing this documentation.